-"When I first heard about it certainly came to mind," Clark said.
+"When I first heard about it [a lawsuit] certainly came to mind," Clark said.
 "The more we looked into it, it seemed like an impossible task and it would take a toll on my game and me financially if things didn't go my way.
 So it didn't make a whole lot of sense.
 Going forward I'm not sure what I might do, but for now I'll try to figure it out and make a change."

 Several prominent PGA Tour members are holding onto their anchored putters until death of their legality do them part.
 "I decided I'm going to use my long putter until they basically rip it from my hands," Clark said.

 Others have discarded them in favor of a traditional-length putter to expedite the inevitable, and the struggles for some of those players have been dramatic.